ghamadi/react-nimble-store/README.md

 ```

 ## Combining Stores
-Stores can be combined by nesting their providers in one global provider (similar to the example above)
+You can establish a "global" store by combining your various stores.
+This is achieveable in two ways:

+1. By creating a global `Provider` without merging stores
 ```jsx
 function GlobalProvider({children}) {
   <ThemeProvider>